Adopted by the Delegate Assembly on November 7, 2020.

 4.1 Funding Formula

 Pennsylvania must support a significant and continued financial investment for school districts that is distributed using the fair and predictable and equitable funding formula established under Act 35 of 2016 that provides districts with the greatest flexibility to use their resources.
+In order to ensure that all students receive an equitable amount of funding, proportionate to student needs and inability to rely on a local tax base, thus closing the gap between high-wealth and low-wealth school districts, the state should immediately put into place a sufficient funding mechanism to provide a quality and equitable public education for every student in the commonwealth.

 4.2 Use of Local Taxes